dreamcatcher-tech/network/Inbox/2025-03-01 1003 meeting ettiquette during AI assisted sessions.md

 Should also be able to hand-pick and hand-play the buffers based on the text that it's showing you, so that you can cherry-pick the information coming in.
 People should be able to see that too if they see that you cherry-picked.

 We could make interrupting be automatically buffered, so you have to actively push a button to interrupt

+Within a meeting, I may be able to direct message or message only a few people that I want to talk to.
+Everyone else can see it and listen in if they want, but the message is for them.

+Some messages come in as people talk with each other, communicating back and forth.
+These types of messages would be considered a single audio stream and it would be indicated that it was whatever the participants were they were doing it.